United Kingdom national debt: Recent history

 In the late 1990s and early 2000s, the national debt dropped in relative terms, falling to 29% of GDP by 2002.
-In 1997, the Labour Government of Tony Blair had inherited a PSNCR of approximately £5 billion per annum, but by sticking to the parsimonious spending plans of the outgoing Conservative Government, this was gradually turned into a modest budget surplus.
+In 1997, the Labour Government of Tony Blair had inherited a PSNCR of approximately £5 billion per annum, but by sticking to the spending plans of the outgoing Conservative Government, this was gradually turned into a modest budget surplus.
 During the Spending Review of 2000, Labour began to pursue a looser fiscal policy, and by 2002 annual borrowing had reached £20 billion.

 The national debt continued to increase, together with sustained economic growth, increasing to 37% of GDP in 2007.
 This was due to extra government borrowing, largely caused by increased spending on health, education, and social security benefits.
 Between 2008 and 2013, when the British economy slowed sharply and fell into recession, the national debt rose dramatically, mainly caused by increased spending on social security benefits, financial bailouts for banks, and a significant drop in receipts from stamp duty, corporate tax, and income tax.

 In the 20-year period from 1986/87 to 2006/07 government spending in the United Kingdom averaged around 40% of GDP.
-As a result of the 2007–2010 financial crisis and the late-2000s global recession government spending increased to a historically high level of 48% of GDP in 2009/10, partly as a result of the cost of a series of bank bailouts.
+As a result of the 2008 financial crisis and the Great Recession, government spending increased to a historically high level of 48% of GDP in 2009/10, partly as a result of the cost of a series of bank bailouts.
 In July 2007, Britain had government debt at 35.5% of GDP.
 This figure rose to 56.8% of GDP by July 2009.

 The national debt today

-Due to the COVID-19 pandemic, national debt had reached £2.004 trillion for the first time due to government spending on virus measures, such as the Coronavirus Job Retention Scheme ("furlough scheme").
+During the COVID-19 pandemic, national debt reached £2.004 trillion for the first time due to government spending on virus measures, such as the Coronavirus Job Retention Scheme ("furlough scheme").